Raise your hand if you’ve ever sat down to make your guest list …and then immediately stood back up and walked away

 “Hey, we’re working on the guest list now - how many people would you realistically like to invite?

-so can we figure out together how many extra spots we can give you?”
+so can we figure out how many extra spots we can give you?”

 Simple.
 Respectful.
 Clear.